status-im/help.status.im/docs/en/your-profile-and-preferences/edit-your-status-profile.md

 ## Edit name, bio or accent colour {: #edit-profile-info}

-If you use Status desktop, you can't edit the accent colour.}
+Use Status mobile if you want to edit the accent colour.

 === "Mobile"

-    1. In the **Profile** list, select the item to edit.
+    1. In the **Profile** list, choose the item to edit.
     1. Edit the content and click **Save**.

 === "Desktop"